orensaldanha/questdb.io/docs/reference/operators/regex.md

 ### Arguments

-`string` is a string which is commonly the name of a column.
+`string` is an expression that evaluates to the `string` data type.

 `pattern` is a pattern which can contain wildcards like `?` and `%`.